facebook/react/docs/docs/05-reusable-components.md

 ReactDOM.render(<HelloMessage name="Sebastian" />, mountNode);
 ```

 The API is similar to `React.createClass` with the exception of `getInitialState`.
 Instead of providing a separate `getInitialState` method, you set up your own `state` property in the constructor.
+Just like the return value of `getInitialState`, the value you assign to `this.state` will be used as the initial state for your component.

 Another difference is that `propTypes` and `defaultProps` are defined as properties on the constructor instead of in the class body.